Beninix/CSC207-Project/README.md

 ## User Stories
 ### Lillian C. User Story
 * Sandra wants to add recipes to her Bite Wise calendar so that she can plan her meals.
+Copy from given code base:
 * Sandra wants to login so that she can use Bite Wise and access her recipe box and calendar.
-(Copy given code base)
 * Sandra wants to logout so that she can end her session and her recipe box and calendar will be saved.
-(Copy given code base)
 * Sandra wants to create an account so that she can use Bite Wise.
-(Copy given code base)
 * Sandra wants to change her password so that she can keep her account secure.
-(Copy given code base)
 ### Emily T. User Story
 * Sandra wants to save a recipe that she likes so that she can access it from her virtual recipe box.
 ### Sarah K. User Story